ytiurin/downscale/README.md

 Rollback to `canvas` resizing
 --------
-The function also uses basic `canvas` resizing method when the scale factor of the resulting image is greater then 0.5x.
-So the better downscaling happen only when the resulting image is at least 2 times smaller then the initial image.
+The function also uses basic `canvas` resizing method when the scale factor of the resulting image is greater than 0.5x.
+So the better downscaling happen only when the resulting image is at least 2 times smaller than the initial image.
 In other cases basic `canvas` resizing gives better image quality result.

 Install
 -------